 A June 18, 1940 ad located by Ken.

-In late 1940 this initial Hollywood newsreel house at Hollywood and Vine wasn't running newsreels but rather foreign films and advertising the theatre as the Tele-View Revival
+Beginning November 9, 1940 this initial Hollywood newsreel house at Hollywood and Vine wasn't running newsreels anymore.
+Their programming shifted to revivals and foreign films with the theatre being advertised as the Tele-View Revival

 A January 1941 Hollywood Citizen-News article about "M" coming to the Tele-View.

 January 1941 ads in the Citizen-News for the Tele-View and other Hollywood area independent theatres.
 Thanks to Ken McIntyre for locating these two 1941 items for a Facebook post on Ken's Movie Page.
-In the lower right note the ad for The Movie Parade, a short-lived revival operation that was on Gordon St. before its move to Highland.
+In the lower right note the ad for The Movie Parade, a short-lived 16mm revival operation that was on Highland, just north of Hollywood Blvd.

-Soon it was renamed the Hitching Post.
+Soon the Tele-View was renamed the Hitching Post.
 An L.A.
 Times article from January 20, 1941 located by Ken McIntyre noted:

 "Melody Ranch" was a November 1940 release.
 As the Hitching Post, it ran double feature westerns.
 You had to check your cap gun in the lobby.
 The News-View Theatre mentioned in the article that was going to start using the Tele-View brand was, of course, the house up the street at 6656 Hollywood Blvd., the later New-View / Pussycat.